New gTLD market share courtesy ntldstats.com

 What I did see, though, is that Google AdWords tends to favor the new gTLDs, as they served up more impressions, for less cost, and a better average position then the .Com domain names I used.
 At the same time, though, when it came to conversions, the public appeared to favor the .Com domain names.

 I wanted to be totally transparent when it comes to my testing and the tests that I performed.
 I have compiled all of the data, including the actual CTR, CPC, budget, and even the keywords that I used during the tests.
-Read more about the specific tests on the Globe Runner blog post “Search Engine Marketing Study: .Com Vs. New gTLDs” and download my 27 page white paper that has all of the results and data.
+Contact me and I can give you information about the specific tests from research “Search Engine Marketing Study: .Com Vs. New gTLDs” and my 27 page white paper that has all of the results and data.